Oelwein rallies late to defeat West Central

 “I was most nervous about rebounding out of our zone against their big guy down low,” Lockard said.
 “He’s an aggressive rebounder.
 We did a good job rebounding and that’s what never got us our of either one of our zones.”

-Oelwein reversed its fortunes in the second half with a spark off the bench, which also helped Hamilton who added 17 points from the lane.
+Oelwein reversed its fortunes in the second half with a spark off the bench, which also helped Hamilton who added 17 points from the lane, to finish with 21.

 “We started to control the tempo,” Mohlis said.
 “All of a sudden it kind of clicked. ...
 It was a credit to our bench.”